allibear17/Super-Metroid-Location-Tracker/README.md

 Map images from: http://www.snesmaps.com/maps/SuperMetroid/SuperMetroidMapSelect.html

+Thanks to:
+- Kinlaien
+- cassidymoen
-Thanks to: Kinlaien, cassidymoen, Irenes (Irene Knapp)
+- Irenes (Irene Knapp)
+- also thanks to all the randomizer developers

 Changelog
 -----------------
+alpja 1.2
+-changed several images to help location markers more visible.
+-changed unreachable logic outline to white and its now 2px instead of 3px.
+-added power bomb item marker for logic use.
+-finished first pass at the logic.

 Alpha 1.0
 -first release
 -logic has not been finished.